Choose a Category to Easily Find the Answers to Your Charter Questions:

 St Petersburg, FL 33701

 - When you arrive in St. Pete, please head directly to the Vinoy Marina which is located at St. Pete Base @Vinoy Marina 501 5th Avenue NE, St Petersburg, FL 33701.
-Parking is available at the Vinoy for $20 a night if there is availability.
-Also, along 5th Ave in front of the marina on a first-come, first-served basis.
-If there is an event and your car is parked there, they will tow it.
+Parking is available at the Sundial Parking Garage (about 1/2 mile away) for $20 a night if there is availability.
 There is a loading zone in front of the marina and dock dollies to use while you are unloading.

 - Walk directly through the marina gate and turn right.
 Our friendly team members will welcome you!
 You’ll receive pre-departure checkout forms on a black clipboard and be directed to your yacht.
 For those arriving after 5:00 pm, an email with detailed instructions will be sent to you prior to arrival.